codecircuit/minstructor/doc/mcollector.md

     print the CSV data to stdout.
 This flag might result in asking for confirmation in case of overwriting a file.

+--sql-database *string*
+:   Name of the SQL database.
+If one sql options is given, the others must also be
+    declared.
+The collected data is then written to a table in this database.

+--sql-table *string*
+:   Name of the SQL table

+--sql-user *string*
+:   SQL username

+--sql-password *string*
+:   SQL user password

+--sql-host *URL*
+:   URL of the host, which has the SQL server running

 --separator *string*
 :   If a different separator than ',' is desired it can be chosen here.